 Considerations:

-For Stay or Dismissal: Wood is anti-Direct Access and anti-ESPs.
-Barnett is “loose cannon” and likely to permit broad discovery of SoCal Edison “market manipulation” counterclaim.
-Accept delay to get different “judges.”
+For Stay or Dismissal: Wood is anti-deregulation, anti-Direct Access and anti-ESPs.
+Chances of success with this draw is less than 50%.
+ALJ Barnett is “loose cannon” and likely to permit broad discovery of SoCal Edison “market manipulation” counterclaim, which may implicate class action suit in which Enron is named.
+Accept delay to 1) get issue resolved in another PUC forum where Enron’s discovery risk is significantly lower and/or 2) to draw different “judges” in the complaint case.

-For proceeding with Complaint action: Gets issue resolved sooner (but chances of success less than 50/50 in current environment).
+For proceeding with Complaint action: Gets issue resolved sooner, though chances of success are less than 50% given Davis-appointed Commissioner and judge assigned to the case, and current political environment in California. [[Question: If we delay/withdraw, are we certain that the PUC wouldn’t resolve the issue in one of its other proceedings before year end?
+Unclear if the complaint would resolve issue sooner than another PUC venue.]]
 If dismiss, ABAG and APS may proceed without our us—our interest may differ and we would have no means of ensuring arguments properly presented.